 Legal & Ethical Decisions

-Before moving forward with treatment, your medical team will explain the advantages and disadvantages of each of your treatment options.
+As a patient at West Suburban Medical Center, we want you to be prepared for all scenarios.
+When moving forward with treatment, your medical team will explain the advantages and disadvantages of each of your treatment options.
 We encourage you to ask any questions you may have to help you weigh all the facts.
-If you’re having trouble making a decision, we’re here to help.
-West Suburban Medical Center has an ethics committee to provide support and consultation to help you and your family with decisions such as:
+If you are having trouble making a decision, we are here to help.
+West Suburban Medical Center has an Ethics Committee to provide support and consultation to help you and your family with decisions such as:

-- Whether to participate in clinical trials or investigative therapies
+● Whether or not to participate in clinical trials or investigative therapies

-When you’re admitted to West Suburban Medical Center, you’ll be asked if you have any advance directives.
-These are legal documents that allow you to spell out your wishes for end-of-life care to your family members and medical team.
+When you are admitted to West Suburban Medical Center, you will be asked if you have an Advance Directive.
+These are legal documents that allow you to spell out your wishes for your care and treatment when you cannot make your own decisions.

-Choosing to sign an advance directive is a very personal choice and there is no right or wrong decision.
-If you’d like more information or documents regarding advance directives, don’t hesitate to ask our staff.
+Choosing to have an Advance Directive is a very personal choice and there is no right or wrong decision.
+If you would like more information regarding Advance Directives, please contact (708) 383-6400.